 Shaked Law Personal Injury Lawyers has some of the most experienced and knowledgeable injury lawyers in Miami, FL, including a board-certified civil trial lawyer.
 Our Miami personal injury attorneys have over 100 years of combined experience fighting insurers for fair injury compensation.

 Our firm was founded in 2007 and has recovered hundreds of millions of dollars in injury compensation for its clients.
-We’ll have the ability to help in the following ways following an auto accident in the area:
+We’ll have the ability to help in the following ways after an auto accident in the Miami-Dade County:

 - Collecting evidence and otherwise strengthening your claim wherever possible